AM uses a policy to determine whether to grant a principal access to a resource.

 The Default OAuth2 Scopes Policy Set,

-oauth2Scopes, for the OAuth 2.0 service on the realm.
+oauth2Scopes, for the OAuth 2.0 service.

 AM only honors

 OAuth2 Scoperesource type policies.
 Configure policies for your OAuth 2.0 service in a custom policy set with

 OAuth2 Scoperesource type policies, or use the existing Default OAuth2 Scopes Policy Set.